-Lautner was born in Marquette MI of academic parents at a local college now called Northern Michigan University.
-He first attended the University of Michigan but left soon after starting.
-In 1933, he graduated from Northern Michigan University in English and began a six-year job with Frank Lloyd Wright -- in the first class of Taliesin Fellows at Spring Green WI.
-His fiancée Mary (MaryBud) Faustina Roberts Lautner (1913-1995) was also an early Taliesin Fellow.
+Lautner was born in Marquette MI from academic parents at what is now called Northern Michigan University.
+He briefly attended the University of Michigan and in 1933, he graduated from Northern Michigan University in English and began a six-year job with Frank Lloyd Wright -- in the first class of Taliesin Fellows at Spring Green WI.
+His fiancée Mary (MaryBud) Faustina Roberts Lautner (1913-1995) was also a Taliesin Fellow.
 They married in 1934.

 For Wright, Lautner oversaw many buildings including the Johnson Wax Building in Wisconsin and a Wright design for his mother-in-law Abby Beecher Roberts, the Deertrack House in Marquette MI.
 Lautner moved to California in 1937 to oversee the construction of Wright's Sturges and Oboler houses.
 In 1943, he left Wright to work for Structon Company on military projects.
 Lautner worked in 1944 for and became partner in 1945 with architect Douglas Honnold who was also an interior designer.
 In 1947, Lautner departed after an affair with Honnold's wife, Elizabeth Gilman (Gilly) Honnold, which ended the partnership although the two architects later reconciled as friends.

 After divorcing MaryBud in 1950, he married Elizabeth and took on her daughter, also named Elizabeth.
 MaryBud returned to Marquette MI with their children, Karol (born 1938), Michael (born 1942), Judith (born 1946), and Mary Beecher (born 1944).
 She remarried another architect and they had four children.